Ruben-MR/E2VID-repro-G36/README.md

 bit 23: Polarity (0 for OFF, 1 for ON)
 bit 22 - 0: Timestamp (in microseconds)

 UPDATE: the binary files are already converted to .csv format and I have the code ready for translating them into the voxel tensors required for the network.
 I will wait until we have clear the training procedure so as to perform the conversion already in the preferred structure for training and preventing unnecessary file movement from one place to another.
+Also, I have noticed that they actually do not train the network on n-MNIST, but they only used the dataset for training the additional classification network that they put on top of the trained event network 😢.

 ### Contents of the original repository